Mandakini-S/Mandakini-S/README.md

 - Bachelor of Electronics, Communication and Information Engineering at Pashchimanchal Campus, Pokhara.
 - mandakinisapkota@gmail.com
-- I'm learning Backend Development.
+- Interested in DevOps and cloud engineering.
 - I'm open to collaborating on Interesting Project Ideas.
 <!--
 **Mandakini-S/Mandakini-S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.